Lavinia Miloșovici

-Lavinia Corina Miloșovici (Лавинија Милошевић, born 21 October 1976) is a retired Romanian artistic gymnast.
+Lavinia Corina Miloșovici (born 21 October 1976) is a retired Romanian artistic gymnast.
 Also known as "Milo" in the gymnastics community, Miloșovici is considered to be one of Romania's top gymnasts and one of the most prolific female all-around medalists ever, earning a total 19 World Championships or Olympic medals in a span of six years.
-She medalled in every single World Championships meet, Olympic Games and European Championships between 1991 and 1996, and is only the third female Romanian gymnast ever, after Larisa Latynina and Věra Čáslavská, to win at least one World Championships or Olympic title on all four events.
+She medalled in every single World Championships meet, Olympic Games and European Championships between 1991 and 1996, and is only the third female gymnast ever, after Larisa Latynina and Věra Čáslavská, to win at least one World Championships or Olympic title on all four events.
 Miloșovici was also the last gymnast, along with Lu Li, to ever receive the perfect mark of 10.0 in an Olympic competition and the last to receive the benchmark score of 9.95 at the World Championships.
 She was inducted into the International Gymnastics Hall of Fame in 2011.